kensanata/nimi-mute/README.md

 NIMI_ILO_PASSWORD
 ```

-Users can provide any username you want.
+Users can provide any username they want.
 We're not checking it, and
 we're not logging it.

 An insecure setup for development would therefore be: